strmprivacy/docs/docs/02-concepts/02-data-contracts/01-simple-schemas.md

     repeated: false
   - name: User Name
     type: STRING
-    doc:  we use an event contract to define that this is private
+    doc:  we use a data contract to define that this is private
   - name: url
     type: STRING
     doc:  the URL of the current page